peterc/bitarray/README.md

 # BitArray: Pure Ruby bit-array/bitfield library

 A simple, pure-Ruby 'bit field' object.

-Works well for Bloom filters (the use case for which I originally wrote it, although there are numerous good libraries for that task now).
+Originally built to help power a bloom filter, although there are other higher level libraries for that task now (https://github.com/igrigorik/bloomfilter-rb is a popular one.)

-Despite its age, BitArray has been updated to work within a typical, modern Ruby environment, but is only 'mildly' maintained.
+BitArray has changed little over the years, but has been maintained to work within a typical, modern Ruby environment and, as of February 2024, is confirmed to work with both Ruby 3.0.1 and Ruby 3.3.0.

 ## Installation